jamisonderek/ford-connect-sim/README.md

    ```
 1. Start sending requests to your forwarding address.
 For example https://f4460d6eed92.ngrok.io/api/fordconnect/vehicles/v1.
 1. You can also open the Web Interface to see the requests and more details.
 For example http://127.0.0.1:4040 which allows you to click on a request and see the data (sent/received) and even replay the request while modifying some of the data.

+Always carefully monitor your computer usage when you make services available online.
+The ford-connect-simulator has not gone through a security review, so it's possible a route could expose sensitive data.

 ## Known issues
 The following issues will be addressed in a future update.